spotlightpa/poor-richard/content/about/_index.md

 [[blocks]]
 title = "Supporters"
 layout = "text-2"
 copy="Spotlight PA is powered by thousands of members across Pennsylvania as well as a dedicated and growing group of institutional funders, foundations, and more.
 Consistent with our mission, we disclose the source of every dollar we receive, and we do not accept anonymous gifts.
-Learn more about who supports our work and how to join them."
+Learn more about who supports our work and how to join them:"
 [blocks.cta]
 url = "/support/"
 copy = "See More About Our Supporters"